-- Information covering blade welding, plus operation and maintenance of the optional DBW-15 Butt Welder (with flash grinder and blade shear) are provided in a separate instruction manual.
+- Information covering blade welding, plus operation and maintenance of the optional DBW-15 Butt Welder (with flash grinder and blade shear) are provided in a separate instruction manual included with the machine.

-OPTIONAL SAW GUIDE BLOCKS
+OPTIONAL SAW GUIDES

-1. It is possible to equip the machine with precision, heavy-duty, high speed, insert-type saw guides or roller saw guides.
+- It is possible to equip the machine with precision, heavy-duty, high speed, insert-type saw guides or roller saw guides.